by Pari Natarajan, CEO, Zinnov; Vijaykumar Hegde, Engagement Manager, Zinnov; Chaitra Ramalingegowda, Marketing, Zinnov

 Mobile Internet traffic is estimated to grow over 40% a year by 2025.
 Over 75% of the Internet usage will be for video consumption and over 60% of the world’s population will be online by 2025.
 Additionally, SIM connections are expected to more than double, with intelligent machines competing with humans for Internet bandwidth.
 This staggering number of mobile connections and mobile users are expected to generate reams of data, which will reveal valuable information about customer usage patterns, consumption rates, consumer behavior, etc.

-5G isn’t merely an advanced version of 4G, but a global platform that can automate and digitize almost everything we can think of.
+What is 5G technology?
+It isn’t merely an advanced version of 4G, but a global platform that can automate and digitize almost everything we can think of.
 5G comprises of a group of cutting-edge technologies and concepts that include but not limited to fiber, ultra-fast, MIMO-based new radio, edge computing, network slicing, and virtualization to name a few.

 With digital technologies disrupting every vertical, telecom will have 5G to fall back on.
 5G will play an enabling role in realizing the full potential of Internet of Things (IoT), Internet, and other emerging technologies.
 5G will be the foundation that will drive growth, and is expected to grow at 350% over the next 5 years.